How to Growth Hack Your Resume

-- Stage one — New ideas and features are developed then published to the user base.
+- Stage one: New ideas and features are developed and published to the user base.

-- Stage three—User insights allows new information to develop and forces you to pivot or persevere.
+- Stage three: User insights force you to pivot or persevere.

 This ties into what we’re doing at Presumi.
 We’re giving you the data on the performance of your résumé so you can start making real decisions that improve your résumé.
 We’re encouraging a new, data-driven method of applying for jobs inspired by the Feedback Loop.

 You’ve probably heard of SEO from the marketing team at your last job, but never really thought what it actually meant.
 So what does it mean and how does it even work?

 Your SEO keywords are the key words and phrases in your web content that make it possible for people to find your site via search engines.
 A website that is well optimised for search engines “speaks the same language” as its potential visitor base with keywords for SEO that help connect searchers to your site.

 Sound like a familiar tactic?
 That’s because employers use a similar strategy to judge candidates and essentially put you up against that other guy who’s applying for the same job.
 They’re called Applicant Tracking Systems and they’re used to isolate the résumés that are more suited for the job.

 Marketing teams can hack their own website’s growth by optimising their site’s content with specific keywords for Google’s search algorithm.
 Turns out, you can hack your résumé performance in a similar way by optimising its content with specific keywords.